RyanNgCT/CS2105/Week 8/Lecture 7 - Network Layer Part II.md

 	- some servers may not even respond to the ICMP Echo request with a response
 		- requires some resources to respond the incoming ICMP Echo requests

+- ID field for TCP is unique for every packet that is not fragmented!

 #### The ICMP Header
 Has the following:
 1. `Type` field